 XVII.
-MEMBER COMPLAINT PROCEDURE
+COMPLAINT PROCEDURE

 A. INTRODUCTION

-This publication formally documents steps that are taken to resolve complaints which are lodged against members of Greenbelt Homes, Incorporated.
+This publication formally documents steps that are taken to resolve complaints involving Greenbelt Homes, Incorporated, its members and others.
 The procedure is one which evolved through experience in dealing with various types of complaints.

-Foremost in all considerations is insuring fair treatment to all members of the Corporation.
-Some features which are incorporated in these procedures to protect all parties include executive sessions held to maintain privacy; meetings scheduled at the convenience of the member who is the subject of the complaint and the Panel, or Board, as the case may be; notice of the complaint in writing; and the member who is the subject of the complaint, (referred to as the “respondent” in the procedures), informed of 1.) the charge or charges against him or her, 2.) his or her right to make a statement and to have counsel or representative, 3.) his or her opportunity to meet the complainant face-to-face, and 4.) his or her right to appeal a Board decision to the membership.
+Foremost in all considerations is ensuring fair treatment.
+Some features in these procedures include executive sessions held to maintain privacy; meetings scheduled to accommodate the person who is the subject of the complaint (“Respondent”), as well as any individual who submitted the complaint (“Complainant”) and to accommodate the members of the Panel, or Board, as the case may be; notice of the complaint in writing, informing the Respondent of 1.) the charge or charges against him or her, 2.) his or her right to present information, to make a statement and to have an assistant or legal counsel at appropriate points in the procedure, 3.) his or her opportunity to meet the Complainant face-to-face in appropriate cases, and 4.) his or her right to appeal a Board decision to the membership.

+A Complainant may be a member of the Corporation or may be any resident of the GHI community.
+The Corporation also may be the Complainant in any case where alleged violations have been observed by, or reported to, Management.

+A Respondent may be a member of the Corporation or may be any resident of the GHI community, or any family member, tenant, guest, associate or contractor of any member, tenant or resident of the GHI community.

-GHI hopes these procedures will help all members understand their rights and obligations and provide future Complaints Panels and Boards with a standard format for processing complaints.
+GHI hopes that these procedures will help all members understand their rights and obligations and provide future Complaints Panels and Boards with a standard format for processing complaints.

-B. POLICY STATEMENT ON HANDLING MEMBER COMPLAINTS
+B. POLICY STATEMENT ON HANDLING COMPLAINTS

-It is the policy of Greenbelt Homes, Inc. to ensure fair and equitable treatment for each member.
+It is the policy of Greenbelt Homes, Inc. to ensure fair and equitable treatment in these procedures.

-The Mutual Ownership Contract pledges that his or her comfort and peace of mind shall be respected by all neighbors as well as all members of the Corporation.

-The following procedures have been formulated to protect the members’ interests as well as those of the Corporation and are in accordance with the Bylaws.
+The following procedures are in accordance with the Corporation’s Bylaws and have been formulated to protect the interests of the Corporation, the members and others.

-Provision has been made for detailed investigation of facts and for clarification of charges at any early date to help prevent a minor complaint from growing to one of huge proportions, possibly affecting many members of the Corporation.
+Provision has been made for preliminary investigation of facts and for clarification of allegations to help resolve minor complaints before they become worse.

-All meetings concerned with member complaints will be held in executive session, except for the member’s appeal to the membership.
+All meetings in this procedure will be held in executive session, except for the member’s appeal to the membership.

-C. SOURCES AND BASIS OF COMPLAINTS
+C. SOURCES AND BASES OF COMPLAINTS

-1. The Corporation receives complaints against members in a number of ways, including a.) next door neighbors, b.) members residing in the same court, c.)
-Management inspections, and d.) petitions from neighbors in the area.
+1. The Corporation receives complaints from a number of sources, including a.) next door neighbors, b.) persons residing in the same court or area, and c.)
+Management inspections.

-2. Complaints can be based on alleged violations of a.) the Mutual Ownership Contract provisions, especially as related to the sections on “Occupancy” and “Rules and Regulations Relating to Occupancy and Care of the Dwelling” which state that, “It shall be the duty of each member to respect the comfort and peace of mind of his neighbors, as well as all the members of the Corporation.” b.)
-GHI regulations such as parking or shed regulations; c.)
+2. Complaints can be based on alleged violations of a.) the Mutual Ownership Contract, b.)
+GHI regulations, c.)
 GHI Bylaws; or d.)
 City, County, or State Laws or ordinances.

-3. In those cases where Board action may be necessary, the complaints are asked to be made in writing or Management prepares a memorandum summarizing the complaint.
+3. Complaints should be made in writing to Management, or, when appropriate, Management may prepare a memorandum summarizing the complaint.

 D. INITIAL ACTION BY MANAGEMENT

-1. When Management hears of a complaint, it investigates the complaint to ascertain the facts.
+1. When Management is notified of a complaint, the complaint will be investigated to ascertain the facts.
+Management may speak with the Complainant and Respondent to try to resolve the matter informally.

-2. After this fact-finding investigation, if it is warranted, Management prepares a letter to the person named in the compliant, or respondent, giving the nature of the complaint and asking for cooperation within a reasonable period.
-A copy of this letter is also given to the Chair of the Member Complaints Panel.
+2. After this fact-finding investigation, if the complaint is unresolved, Management will prepare a letter to the Respondent, giving the details of the complaint and asking for cooperation or compliance within a reasonable period.
+A copy of this letter will be given to the Chair of the Member Complaints Panel.